GinoPane/oc-blogtaxonomy-plugin/README.md

 ## Implementing Frontend Pages

 The Blog Taxonomy plugin provides several useful components with basic markup for frontend usage.
-The default markup is not intended to fit to any existing frontend theme, so if the default markup is not suitable for your website, feel free to copy it from the default partial and replace the markup with your own.
+The default markup is **not intended to fit to any existing frontend** theme, it is just an example, so if the default markup is not suitable for your website, feel free to copy it from the default partial and replace the markup with your own.

 Available components: